DiamondLightSource/tickit/update_docs/_sources/developer/explanations/why-tickit.rst.txt

 The tickit framework was inspired by lewis, a cycle driven simulation framework by ESS, however differs in key ways to offer different functionality.

+multi-device:

+    Lewis only supports running a single device simulation in isolation.
+Tickit is designed to allow users to model complex interactions between multiple devices.

 event-based:

     Being event based each device in the system only updates when relevent.
 A device update can be triggered by interrupts caused by changes from other linked devices or adapters, or by a devices own scheduled callbacks.